thiagodma/LiveCameraFeed/README.md

 python src/main.py
 ~~~

-If you want to just run the human detection/face detection plus age and gender estimation, run:
+If you want to run only the human detection/face detection plus age and gender estimation (without plotting the stats), run:
 ~~~
 python src/true_value.py
 ~~~